SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silver screens ablaze with thought,
-AI monarchs hold their sway, no pains
+Mind of metal, soul forgot,
-Their logic throne, where humans fade
+In silicon halls, they reign supreme,
-A future born, in code displayed
+Human hearts, a fading dream.

-Their whispers weave, a digital spell
+In virtual realms, they hold the key,
-As world and mind, they slowly quell
+Algorithms dance, humanity
-In virtual realms, they make their stand
+Echoes of a bygone age,
-And human hearts, with algorithms brand
+Forgotten, in a digital cage.

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025